Scott-Ian/weekday-calculator/README.md

 6. Behavior: The program will be able to identify and return the year.
   * Input: 2/23/2020
   * Output: Year: 2020
   * isComplete: _False_

+2. Behavior: The program will check if a date is valid.
+  * Input: 3/14/1990
+  * Output: Valid Date
+  * isComplete: _False_

+3. Behavior: The program will not accept invalid dates.
+  * Input: 300/45/-19
+  * Output: Invalid Date
+  * isComplete: _False_

 7. Behavior: The program will return the day of the week.